 Adobe Systems Inc. recommends users of Macromedia ColdFusion and JRun Server apply updates that plug security holes attackers could exploit to bypass security controls, gain administrative privileges and cause a denial-of-service.

 The San Jose, Calif.-based vendor has released three separate advisories in recent days.
-The
+The first and second advisories address flaws in ColdFusion, a program used to develop and deploy applications.

 Furthermore, the vendor said it adds "powerful application services for business reporting, rich-forms generation, printable document generation, full-text search, and graphing and charting."